seanstardev/RadioSunshine/README.md

 Use entirely at your own risk.

-This application takes the resolution and refresh rate past from Moonlight to change the host's screen resolution and refresh rate to those values.
+This application takes the resolution and refresh rate past from Moonlight to change the Sunshine's host's screen resolution and refresh rate to those values.

 When the stream is paused or terminated - the resolution and refresh rate are reset.